Best Places to Elope in the West - Pacific Northwest Elopement Photographer

 The Redwoods are super expansive.
 While the state-national park collective is in Northern CA, they stretch up through Oregon as well and farther south than the parks.
 This gives you so many options.
 Generally the state-national park area boasts the biggest trees but the area is still large enough to get away from crowds.
 More options makes it so much easier in case plans change or a location you picked originally is taken/busy/blocked.

 The scenery next to the Redwoods is awesome.
 If I were planning a Redwood elopement, I'd do the first part in the forest and the second part in another environment.
 Most of the Redwoods are close to the rocky coastline.
-There's also some unique features within the parks (how about a canyon covered in ferns?!
-Photos of that below).
-So if you love Redwoods but want more, that's an easy addition to make.
+My personal favorite is getting to take my clients to Redwood National Park and Samuel H. Boardman Scenic Corridor in one day.
+Check out this elopement that does just that!

 This place has a great temperate climate.
 It keeps pretty cool and doesn't really get snow in the winter.
 So if you're someone (like me) who sweats a lot and doesn't want that for your wedding, this climate is perfect.
 Even if it's cloudy or foggy, it actually enhances the photos.
 I probably still wouldn't recommend winter to avoid the rain but otherwise the weather is great.